Jestin12/MajorProject_Manshatronics/README.md

   - The user will need to turn to a range of different values acquired throughout the rest of the game, which will be indicated by the numbers on the mold
   - A timer will also be implemented, giving the user a short time period to rotate the board to each value, and if this timeframe is exceeded, the challenge will restart

-However, due to limitations of the magnetometer sensor module itself, including noise and low sensitivity, this was not a viable idea, and so, the Magnetic Detector game   was created instead:
+However, due to limitations of the magnetometer sensor module itself, including noise and low sensitivity, this was not a viable idea, and so, the Magnetic Detector game   was created instead;
 This game involves a magnetic pad being placed underneath a piece of grid paper.
 The magnetic pad will have magnets dotted around the area, and by using the discovery board as a sensor, the location of the magnets can be found.
 The grid location coordinates of the magnetic locations will be a code that once put together, allows the       RemotePuzzle game to be activated.
 To help the player find where the magnets are, 4 LEDs light up when the player is close, and all LEDs light up when the player has the   discovery board on top of the magnet itself.

 **Files Overview for Magnetic Detector**
   - main.c
     - main function: This function calls all the initialiser functions, and also converts the raw x,y and z magnetometer data into an angle describing the direction of the       strongest magnetic field, with it reaching 90 if it is directly below the the discovery board, and around 45 if it is at 45 degrees to the strongest magnetic field.
     - configuring_magnetometer: This functions configures the settings for the magnetometer, firstly by resetting it by sending a 0x00 to the CFG_REG_A_M register.
 Then,         the magnetometer is set to continuous measurement mode, by sending 0x01 value to the CFG_REG_C_M register.
     - read_magnetometer: This functions read the MSB and LSB of all the raw x,y and z magnetometer values, and then uses the MSB and LSB to convert to exact x,y and z             magnetic data.
     - detecting_magnets: This function uses the angle of maximum field strength to create various thresholds to display how close the player is to finding the magnets.
 If         the angle is above 40 degrees, 4 LEDs will light up, and if the angle is greater than 70, all the LEDs light up, as the player will be above the magnet, with a small       margin for error.

+## Remote Puzzle
+This puzzle acts as a bridge to progress between the magnetic detector puzzle and the connect wires puzzle.
+This involves the user inputting the code acquired during the magnetic detector puzzle into a wireless remote, which will lead to the activation of the connect wires puzzle.
+As the user inputs the coordinates into the remote, the program checks whether the coordinate inputed is one of the desired ones, and if so, the LEDs on the board flashes, and the user can input the next coordinates, with 3 coordinates necessary in total.
+If the player types in an incorrect code, the program does not reset to the beginning, but rather allows the user unlimited opportunities to keep typing codes until the goal is achieved.
+**Files Overview for Remote Puzzle**
+- main.c
+  - This file initialises the LCD in parallel with the connect wires code, such that once the player types in the correct code, the function of the LCD changes to the functionality necessary for connect wires, instead of having to manually detach the LCD and attach to the other discovery board
+  - This code also initialises the wireless connection between the discovery board and the remote, by connecting the spare pins of the board to the remote's receiver
+- lcd.c
+  - This file contains all functions necessary to operate the LCD screen, including but not limited to:
+    - LCD_init : Initialises a 16 column by 2 row LCD screen without the curson
+    - LCD_int  : Printing an int on the LCD
+    - LCD_string : Printing a string on the LCD
+    - LCD_cursor : Creates the cursor to indicate where on the LCD data is to be written
+    - LCD_clear : Clears the LCD string